-You can choose View menu $\rightarrow$ Zoom option $\rightarrow$ Zoom on the Menu bar to display the Zoom & View Layout dialog box, where you can set the same options as on the Status bar.
+You can choose View \rightarrow Zoom \rightarrow Zoom option from the Menu bar to display the Zoom & View Layout dialog box, where you can set the same options as on the Status bar.

-You can use File menu → Print Preview option, or press Ctrl+Shift+O, to view the document, but this view does not allow editing.
+You can use File → Print Preview option, or press Ctrl+Shift+O, to view the document, but this view does not allow editing.